 The other way is fuse bits for advanced.
 By using this option, you must have knowledge about individual bits which are available in a particular microcontroller.
 Unwise enable or disable a bit can lead to blocking of the microcontroller, and precisely prevent the re-programmed, for example disable the reset line (RSTDISBL).
 Depending on the connected microcontroller we have access to the type of Low, High or Extended fuse bits and the Lock bits.
 Disable the particular bit comes down to tick over field on the name of interesting bit.
-In addition to setting specific bits, you can use the drop-down lists for setting several bits at the same time, for example, in order to select the clock speed.
+In addition to setting specific bits by clicking checkbox, you can use the drop-down lists for setting bits, for example, in order to select the clock speed.

-The application has only been tested with the programmer USBAsp.
+The application has been tested with the programmer USBAsp and Arduino UNO.
 Please advise how applications work with other programmers.